Home

 PASMO SUICA

-What are SUICA and PASMO?
+What are SUICA and PASMO? - A Summary

-You can buy a PASMO/SUICA at train stations, from a ticket vending machine or at a ticket window.
-Then you can 'charge' (top up) them at any time, using a ticket vending machine again.
+You can 'charge' (top up) them at any time, using a ticket vending machine again.
 As far as I've seen, every ticket vending machines in Metropolitan Tokyo seems to have an 'English' button on screen.
-A child's SUICA/PASMO can be bought at a ticket window by showing an ID to proof the age.

 What is the difference between SUICA and PASMO?